growlf/cascadesteam/helpdesk.md

 <br>

-# Community Tech Support
+# HelpDesk

-**Community Tech Support** is now available from [Cascade STEAM](https://cascadesteam.org), a nonprofit organization providing local education programs and resources.
+Community Tech Support is now available from [Cascade STEAM](https://cascadesteam.org) via our new **Cascade STEAM HelpDesk Program**.
 Assistance is offered to the public from technology students and industry professionals by donation.

 Program dates in November 2025 are **November 15, 22, and 29 from 1pm-4pm** located at the [Bellingham Makerspace](https://bellinghammakerspace.org) in the [Bellis Fair Mall](https://bellisfair.com).